-Each MBEC leverages project staff and professional consultants to provide a widerange of direct business assistance services to eligible minority-owned firms.
+MBDA's MBEC Program includes a network of thirty (30) MBEC projects located across the United States.
+Each MBEC leverages project staff and professional consultants to provide a wide-range of direct business assistance services to eligible minority-owned firms.
 MBEC services include, but are not limited to, initial consultations and assessments, business technical assistance and access to federal and non-federal procurement and financing opportunities.
 Specific performance requirements and metrics are used by MBDA to evaluate each project and are a key component of the MBEC program.
 See Section I.C., Program Work Requirements and Section I.E., Minimum Performance Goals, of this Announcement of Federal Funding Opportunity (FFO) for applicable programmatic requirements.
 For-profit entities (including sole proprietorships, partnerships and corporations), non-profit organizations, state and local government entities, American Indian Tribes and educational institutions are eligible to operate MBECs.

-The total award period for the two MBEC projects funded under this competitive solicitation is expected to be three (3) years, with financial assistance awards of \$363,750 for each of the three (3) program years (including the minimum 20% nonfederal cost share for each year).
-MBEC projects will be funded for one program year at a time and will not compete for funding in the subsequent program years within the approved award period.
-However, operators that fail to achieve a "Satisfactory" or better performance rating for the preceding program year may be denied funding for the second or third program years.
+The total award period for the MBEC project funded under this competitive solicitation is expected to be two (2) years, with a total financial assistance award of \$363,750 for each of the two (2) program years (including the minimum 20% nonfederal cost share for each year).
+The MBEC project will be funded for one program year at a time and will not compete for funding in the subsequent program years within the approved award period.
+However, operators that fail to achieve a "Satisfactory" or better performance rating for the preceding program year may be denied funding for the second program year.
 See Section II.A., Funding Availability, Award Period and Renewals, for additional funding information.